studiohyperdrive/logger/README.md

 Steps to follow:
 1. Create an app for your workspace at [https://api.slack.com/apps](https://api.slack.com/apps)
-2. Add a bot user at https://api.slack.com/apps/`[YOUR APP ID]`/bots
+2. Add a bot user at https://api.slack.com/apps/[YOUR-APP-ID]/bots
-3. Install your app for your workspace at https://api.slack.com/apps/`[YOUR APP ID]`/install-on-team
+3. Install your app for your workspace at https://api.slack.com/apps/[YOUR-APP-ID]/install-on-team
 4. Save the provided `Bot User OAuth Access Token`.

 **Configuration**